-In addition to demonstrating growth in investment value over time, Figure 2-1 and Table 2-1 illustrate that clean energy projects were nearly 16 times as large as the state incentives for them.
+In addition to demonstrating growth in investment value over time, Figure 2-1 and Table 2-1 illustrate that clean energy projects were 12 times as large as the state incentives for them.
 Although we do not attempt to statistically estimate the share of these investments that was motivated by these incentive programs, it is likely that there is a strong positive relationship.

-This version of the report was updated to include a large amount of investment that was not captured in previous versions of the report.
-RTI has relied primarily on data that is reported in NC-RETS to track renewable energy development across the state.
+Consistent with the 2017 report, the majority of new renewable energy projects added in 2017 and 2018 were identified through North Carolina Utility Commission filings.
+As stated in the 2017 report, RTI had traditionally relied primarily on data reported in NC-RETS to track renewable energy development across the state.
 However, due to the high growth of renewable energy a sizable number of new projects since 2014 are not reflected in NC-RETS.
 We believe this is due to the fact that utilities have accumulated sufficient renewable energy credits to satisfy the targets set by the Renewable Energy Portfolio Standard (REPS).